Our Key Strategy Objectives

 - Target people living with diseases other than cancer, such as Motor Neurone Disease.
 Other examples include employing a new specialist nurse to work with people with heart failure and an Admiral Nurse for dementia patients.

-3) Educate: to share and leverage our expertise
+To share and leverage our expertise

 - Share our expertise in care homes and other settings, as by supporting and collaborating with others, we can enable more people to have a better end-of-life experience and reduce unnecessary admissions to hospital.